Skip to main content

 E006: Temperature Monitoring Devices

-The products in this category include thermometers, freeze indicators, temperature recorders, data loggers and event loggers for monitoring temperatures at all levels in the cold chain, including alarm systems.
+The products in this category include thermometers, freeze indicators, temperature recorders, data loggers, Equipment Monitoring Devices (EMDs) and event loggers for monitoring temperatures and other variables at all levels in the cold chain, including alarm systems.

 Details regarding the products included in each sub-category of E006, as well as guidelines, performance specifications and verification protocols for this category, can be accessed through the drop-down sections below.